qaalabs/DE5M4/docs/day3/docker.md

 - Click `Run` on the selected `nginx` official Docker image

-!!! infor "This runs the downloaded `nginx` Docker image"
+!!! info "This runs the downloaded `nginx` Docker image"

 - Click the down arrow to expand the **Optional settings**